-But the reality is important documents like that only make up 38% or less of an employee’s inbox, while the other 62% is irrelevant information they’ll most likely delete or skim over.
+But important documents like that only make up 38% or less of an employee’s inbox, while the other 62% is irrelevant information they’ll most likely delete or skim over.

 Texting these reports instead will ensure remote employees actually see and engage with them, instead of just scrolling past.